Konathukunnu

 Konathukunnu is a town in Thrissur district, Kerala, India.

-The town has Panchayat office, a government school, hospitals, pharmacies, Masjid, a Shiva Temple, petrol stations, several supermarkets, and bakeries.
-More than 100 bus services reach any part of Kerala.
-It is between Irinjalakuda and Kodungallur on State Highway 22, 5 km from S.N.
-Puram (NH 66).
+The town has a panchayat office, a government school, hospitals, pharmacies, a masjid, a Shiva temple, petrol stations, several supermarkets, and bakeries.
+More than 100 bus services connect the town to all parts of Kerala.
+It is located between Irinjalakuda and Kodungallur on State Highway 22, 5 km from S. N. Puram (NH 66).